tdrussell/diffusion-pipe/README.md

   - Support Wan2.2.
     - The 5B is tested and fully validated on t2i training.
     - All other models and modes (A14B, i2v, timestep ranges) are tested to confirm they run and that the loss looks reasonable, but proper learning hasn't been validated yet.
-- 2025-07-14
-  - Merge dev branch into main.
-Lots of changes that aren't relevant for most users.
-Recommended to use ```--regenerate_cache``` (or delete the cache folders) after update.
-      - If something breaks, please raise an issue and use the last known good commit in the meanwhile: ```git checkout 6940992455bb3bb2b88cd6e6c9463e7469929a70```
-  - Loading speed and throughput improvements for dataset caching.
-Will only make a big difference for very large datasets.
-  - Various dataset features and improvements to support large-scale training.
-Still testing, not documented yet.
-  - Add ```--trust_cache``` flag that will blindly load cached metadata files if they exist, without checking if any files changed.
-Can make dataset loading faster for large datasets, but you must be sure nothing in the dataset has changed since last caching.
-You probably don't have a large enough dataset for this to be useful.
-  - Add torch compile option that can speed up models.
-Not tested with all models.
-  - Add support for edit datasets and Flux Kontext.
-See supported models doc for details.

 ## Windows support
 It will be difficult or impossible to make training work on native Windows.
 This is because Deepspeed only has [partial Windows support](https://github.com/microsoft/DeepSpeed/blob/master/blogs/windows/08-2024/README.md).
 Deepspeed is a hard requirement because the entire training script is built around Deepspeed pipeline parallelism.
 However, it will work on Windows Subsystem for Linux, specifically WSL 2.
 If you must use Windows I recommend trying WSL 2.